-CENTR and its members are committed to an open, reliable, robust internet infrastructure embedded in a sound and balanced internet ecosystem.
+CENTR and its members are committed to an open, reliable and robust internet infrastructure embedded in a sound and balanced internet ecosystem.

-CENTR strives to be the voice of the domain name system (DNS) community in at EU-level, the centre of intelligence and reliable partner on all things related to the DNS.
+CENTR strives to be the voice of the domain name system (DNS) community at EU-level, the centre of intelligence and a reliable partner on all things related to the DNS.

-- Adherence of policy-makers to the principles of subsidiarity and proportionality
+Encourage policy-makers to adhere to the principles of subsidiarity and proportionality

 ccTLD registry operators are mainly governed by national law.
-Yet, a number of European policies impact their daily operations, in particular security, data protection & privacy, and consumer protection.
-However, other (non)legislative and standardisation initiatives, both at European and international levels, also play a role.
+Yet, a number of EU policies impact their daily operations, in particular cybersecurity, data protection and privacy, and consumer protection.
+Other (non)legislative and standardisation initiatives, both at European and international levels, also play a role.

 The security of networks and information systems is at the core of every registry and essential to the functioning of the domain name system.
 The commitment of CENTR members to a resilient, stable and secure internet is the key of their success.
 As a major building block of the internet’s infrastructure, ccTLD registries are a trust partner to all other actors in the internet ecosystem.
 CENTR members share information on security risks and good practices to solve or avoid incidents.
 Registries collaborate closely with their national CERT, some of them being part of or hosting the CERT.